jck000/strap30/README.md

     * Advanced search page improved quite a bit.

     ** Search in top bar includes autosuggest.
-IC isolated script: sug located in cgi-bin/ allows quick suggestions by direct db query.
+IC isolated script: sug located in cgi-bin/ allows quick suggestions via ajax using direct db query, avoiding overhead of IC.
-	Must be configured for your database and fields to be queried.
-	Also, while this file is automatically placed in your CGI BIN, it does NOT have proper permissions to execute out of the box.
+	While this file is automatically placed in your CGI BIN, it does NOT have proper permissions to execute out of the box.
 This is because each system will vary, and it is up to the user to set proper permissions.
+	Additionally, the file itself will need to be edited to point to the proper database, database table, database fields, and catalog.

 	** Profiles moved from etc/ to include/profiles